 Do you want to learn the most common major and minor guitar chords?
 Instantly transpose songs from one major key to another?
 Find out which major and minor chords go together?
 Play scales in any major key?
 Learn the notes on the fretboard?
 It's easy!
 And it's free!
 Just download and print Tom's Guitar Cheat Sheet.

 Index to Tom's Articles

-Here's an index to more than 350 of Tom's articles in Microprocessor Report, the insider's guide to microprocessor hardware.
+Here's an index to more than 350 of Tom's articles in Microprocessor Report and Networking Report, the insider's guides to microprocessors and networking semiconductors.
 Learn about embedded processors, microcontrollers, digital-signal processors, and other chip-related topics.
 (Subscription required for most articles.)

 Test Your Java Security

 How safe is your system from hostile Java applets?
 Find out with JSecure, one of Tom's free applets.
 JSecure harmlessly tests the security manager of your Web browser or applet viewer by trying to access information from your computer's operating system and hard disk.
 Try it today!

 ROTator is a Java applet that lets you encode and decode text in the popular Internet format known as "ROT 13."
 Lots of other programs do that, too, but Tom's ROTator applet goes further by allowing you to encode and decode text in any rotational letter-substitution format.
 With ROTator, you can shift the letters left or right, and you can shift them by any number of letters from ROT 1 to ROT 26.

 Here is an index to more than 180 of Tom's computer articles from BYTE Magazine published from 1992 to 1998.
 (BYTE ceased publication in June 1998.)
 Most articles are still available online and include the original photographs, figures, and screen shots.